omz13/kirby3-wellknown/README.md

 3. If it works, see _Coffee, Beer, etc_ above

-4. If it doesn't work... file an issue and I will bang my head against the wall while I fix things.
+4. If it doesn't work... file an issue and I will bang my head against the wall while I fix things; or perhaps I'll just sulk, have a cup of really stong coffee, and the got fix thing.

-5. Be amazed how my README are either more funny or less funny.
+5. Be amazed how my README are either more funny or less funny with each push to the repo; YMMV.

 #### Debug mode